paprika2227/Nexus/PRIVACY_POLICY.md

 - **Opt-Out:** You can disable threat intelligence sharing for your server via bot configuration
 - **Opt-In Default:** Threat intelligence sharing is enabled by default for security
 - **Data Deletion:** Threat reports are automatically deleted after 30 days
+- **Opt-Out:** Users can request exclusion from threat intelligence sharing by contacting support (may reduce bot effectiveness)

 ### Legal Basis (GDPR):